apache/gravitino/docs/how-to-use-relational-entity-storage.md

 ${distribution_package_directory}/scripts/mysql/
 ```

-The script names like `schema-{version}-mysql.sql`, and the `version` depends on your Gravitino version.
+The script name is like `schema-{version}-mysql.sql`, and the `version` depends on your Gravitino version.
 For example, if your Gravitino version is `0.5.0`, then you should choose the `schema-0.5.0-mysql.sql` script.

 ### Step 2: Initialize the database